 To be successful, it is vital that all corporate policies, strategies, and business plans are fully informed, designed, and resourced to support the delivery of our corporate objectives.
 For our council, this is not a single top-down exercise.
 We have instead adopted an ongoing method of engaging staff, Members, partners, and residents in order to inform, plan, review, and ultimately deliver continuous improvement in council services; the 'Golden Thread'.

+The diagram outlines our adopted Golden Thread model of corporate planning.
 With our policy framework at its heart, the Golden Thread involves the following steps: